seenws/gram.en/README.md

 The accompanying paper covers the formal background.
 You are not required to have any previous knowledge outside of basic computer science to understand its contents.
 I've tried my best to make it pedagogical for readers without prior knowledge while remaining detailed as a formal paper, and it covers everything related to the design and implementation of the engine, including formal theory, design choices, and performance metrics.
+Keep in mind it is not finished and is written by me as somebody who does not have a degree in linguistics or formal language theory.

 Source: [`notes/notes.tex`](notes/notes.tex) · Typeset PDF: [`notes/notes.pdf`](notes/notes.pdf)

-The notes are not required to use the engine; they document why it is built the way it is.